 Compliance was found to be 76.1% (274) regarding the conditions treated.
 Non-compliance (23.9%; 86) was due to over prescribing or because some conditions (diagnosis) were not indicated in the STGs/EML.
-Compliance at the ARV pharmacy was low at 30.9% because some prescriptions had no direct indication for tramadol HCl and most had no indication at all (Table 2).
+Compliance at the antiretroviral pharmacy was low at 30.9% because some prescriptions had no direct indication for tramadol HCl and most had no indication at all (Table 2).

 The overall dosage compliance was 99.8%.
 Only one prescription contained a dose of 200mg as a single dose.
 The dosage interval was found to be non-compliant in 95.4%of prescriptions.
 The primary reason for non-compliance was that 80.7% of the prescriptions had a dosage interval of 8-hourly whereas the guidelines recommend 4-6 hourly, which is interpreted as 4-6 times a day (Table 4).